 9. Can I open a bank account with a free zone visa?

-Yes, once you receive your Emirates ID, you can open a personal bank account in the UAE.
+Yes, after you get your Emirates ID, you can open a personal bank account in the UAE.